REGISTER NOW OPEN

 - Important: Paper based competitions cannot be taken from home.
 All students must attend the designated venue in person

-Instructions for Conducting and Taking Singapore Math Global Finals (SMGF) Online
+Instructions for Conducting and Taking Singapore Math Global Finals (SMC) Online

-The students will participate in the SMGF competition online via the SIMCC Online Contest System.
+The students will participate in the SMC competition online via the SIMCC Online Contest System.

 - Registration Confirmation: After the registration period closes, you will receive all the necessary details regarding the competition, including the date, time, and guidelines.
 Ensure that you have completed the registration process by the deadline to avoid any issues.